 Common forms of this condition are harmless and will disappear on its own.
 Affected persons have intense itching and most often the treatment given is to relieve itching.

 Keeping the skin cool and dry prevents the development of this disease.
-One should consult a doctor if there is infection, if the rash persists for a long period of time and if it is associated with fever.
+One should consult a doctor if there is an infection, if the rash persists for a long period of time and if it is associated with fever.

-Various treatment options are:
+Various prickly heat treatment